-Can an artist perform in a permit-free festival?
+An artist can perform in a permit-free festival

 Yes, an artist, entertainer or musician can perform at one or more of the permit-free festivals listed in Appendix 5 of Appendix V. Moreover, the visiting artist can also receive payment for performance at the permit-free festival.

 Yes, perhaps a visiting family member can look after a child only for a short duration.
 However, the visiting family member should not be intending to get employed as a childminder– i.e. a person who looks after children in their own home for payment.

 A visitor cab undertake “volunteering”

 Yes, Appendix 3 of the Immigration Rules allows a traveller to undertake “volunteering” with a registered charity.
 However, Appendix V does not allow travellers to undertake voluntary work.
 Moreover, volunteering must not be the main purpose of visiting the UK.
 And cumulatively should not be for more than 30 days.
 Therefore, UK standard visitor visa applications solely for the purpose of volunteering are likely to get rejected.
 Perhaps, if an applicant is wishing to travel to the UK for either volunteering or voluntary work then should apply for PBS Tier 5 Charity worker visa.

 Can a visitor study on the UK standard visit visa?